soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

     } = require('path to module');
     ```

     - **Index.js** file/module - default module for the folder - can be imported with only the folder name, without the file name.
 Useful for automatic loading of all the modules in the folder.

+    > In index.js only `require` files with the implementation logic, name them with the same name as the folder.

     ```js
     require('folder name');